Insight Hospital and Medical Center

-Mercy Hospital and Medical Center now called Insight Hospital and Medical Center Chicago is a 414-bed general medical and surgical Catholic teaching hospital in Chicago, Illinois.
+Insight Hospital and Medical Center, formerly Mercy Hospital and Medical Center is a 414-bed general medical and surgical Catholic teaching hospital in Chicago, Illinois.
 Established in 1852, the hospital was the first chartered hospital in Chicago.
 In 1859, Mercy Hospital became the first Catholic hospital to affiliate with a medical school—Lind Medical School—and the first to require a graded curriculum.

 History

 The Sisters of Mercy came from Ireland to the United States in the 1840s; six came to Chicago in 1846, establishing first a high school and then in 1852 a hospital at Rush Street and the Chicago River.
 It was the first chartered facility in Chicago.
 In 1859, Mercy Hospital affiliated with Lind Medical School, and was thus the first Catholic hospital to do so.
-It had moved to a building at Wabash and Van Buren Streets in the later-named Loop or Central business district of Chicago.
-Then in 1863, it moved to 26th Street and Calumet Avenue, a location considered rather far south at the time, away from the populace.
+It had moved to a building at Wabash and Van Buren Streets in the later-named Loop or central business district of Chicago.
+Then in 1863, it moved to 26th Street and Calumet Avenue in the Near South Side, a location considered rather far south at the time, away from the populace.
 The hospital was expanded in 1869, with its address on Prairie Avenue, a street just east of Calumet and running parallel to it, which proved timely when the Great Chicago Fire happened in 1871, located outside of the burned area but close enough to help fire victims.